sushrut111/cowin-automation-extn/README.md

 5. As soon as preferred slot is found, it proceeds for booking.
 6. Selects the time slot preferred and enters captcha
 7. Enters Confirm button to book the slot
-8. **The title of chrome tab shows a timer**.
+8. **`Edit Auto Fill Inputs` button shows a timer**.
 This timer tells you the time left in this session.
 Once timer shows negative, you will have to log out and log in again as ***cowin portal allows users to book only upto 15 mins once they enter OTP.*** After 15 mins, the OTP again needs to be requested and entered.

 ## Credits
 1. CAPTCHA Decoder inspired from [@ayushchd](https://github.com/ayushchd)'s code